christytan/OCI-GoldenGate/ATPD-Networking.md

 Now that you have all the required components to associate with your AEI and application subnets, you may now process to deploy those subnets.
-An example screen shot is provided below for the exadataSubnet.
-Similarly create the appSubnet as per the table
+An example screen shot is provided below for the exadataSubnet. **Similarly create the appSubnet as per table above**

 ![create_exaSubnet](./images/100/create_exaSubnet.png)